milanglacier/yarepl.nvim/README.md

 the source command sent to the REPL, providing a useful hint about the actual command being executed.

-### REPLSendLine
+### Yarepl send_line

 Sends current line to REPL `i` or the REPL that current buffer is attached to.

 If you provide an optional argument, the function will attempt to send to the closest REPL with the specified name.
 When no count is supplied, it first checks whether the current buffer is attached to a REPL with that name and uses it.
 If the buffer isn't attached to a matching REPL, it will use REPL 1 to find the closest match.
 If you add a count `i`, it will send to the closest REPL with that name relative to `i`.

 Here are examples of how to use this command:

-1. `REPLSendLine` sends the current line to the REPL that the current buffer is attached to.
+1. `Yarepl send_line` sends the current line to the REPL that the current buffer is attached to.
 If the buffer is not attached to any REPL, it uses REPL 1.

-2. `3REPLSendLine` sends the current line to REPL 3.
+2. `3Yarepl send_line` sends the current line to REPL 3.

-3. `REPLSendLine ipython` sends the current line to the attached ipython REPL if there is one for the current buffer; otherwise, it uses the closest ipython REPL relative to id `1`.
+3. `Yarepl send_line ipython` sends the current line to the attached ipython REPL if there is one for the current buffer; otherwise, it uses the closest ipython REPL relative to id `1`.

-4. `3REPLSendLine ipython` sends the current line to the closest ipython REPL relative to id `3`.
+4. `3Yarepl send_line ipython` sends the current line to the closest ipython REPL relative to id `3`.

-### REPLSendOperator
+### Yarepl send_operator

 The operator to send the text to REPL `i` or the REPL that the current buffer is attached to.